Trout Creek Culvert Removal and Fish Passage

 Client Benefits

-• Restoration of a natural channel through a railroad grade 25 feet in height.
+- The project will remove a fish barrier under a railroad grade 25 feet in height.